 Learn More - Designated and Effective Member Types

 Dues Paying Member

-For Professional Societies, this will always be an Individual.
+For professional societies, this will always be an individual.

 Dependent members are a membership type that requires another type of membership in the dues paying member's family tree.

-Shows the relative standing of records in your database.
+Membership Status shows the relative standing of records in your database.
 The following statuses apply in Novi:

 Current – Member in good standing.